ofiryakobi/debm/README.md

 This function is called when an object is initiated.
 It initiates the
 Model object by passing arguments (e.g., parameters and prospects) to it.
 Then we define the *name* attribute and set a name for our model.
-(if you are curios about why we need to pass *self* each time, read [here](https://www.w3schools.com/python/gloss_python_self.asp)).
+(if you are curious about why we need to pass *self* each time, read [here](https://www.w3schools.com/python/gloss_python_self.asp)).

 The next mandatory function is *Predict* (remember - Python is case sensitive, use capital P).
+Each model in DEBM should have a `Predict` function.
-Predict has to do a few things before making predictions:
+`Predict` has to do a few things before making predictions:
-(1) Read the parameter/s and store it/them in an appropriate attribute (which should start with an underscore).
+(1) Read the parameters and store them in an appropriate attribute (which should start with an underscore).
-To make our model more versitile, we will write some code that can read two  types of parameters:
+To make our model more versitile, we will write some code that can accept parameters in two forms:
 A dictionary (what we usually use in this tutorial), or a list (a simple array).
-(2) In every iteration (simulation), generate new outcomes ONLY if reGenerate==True.
+(2) In every iteration (simulation), generate new outcomes ONLY if `reGenerate` is True.
-(3) Make a predictions matrix (this is where the magic happens), save it in self._predictions,
+(3) Make a prediction matrix (this is where the actual generation of predictions), save it under `self._predictions`,
-and return the predictions.
+and return these predictions.

 ```